Spark4444/Tab2Piano/README.md

 ### &nbsp;&nbsp;&nbsp;Or

-Use the git clone command to copy it onto your computer: bash
+Use the git clone command to copy it onto your computer
 ```bash
 git clone https://github.com/yourusername/Tab2Piano
 ```